bintulab/Spreading_Lensch_2022/README.md

 Python scripts "bedgraphAUC_K562_5kb.py", "bedgraphAUC_K562_5kb_signal_diff_norm.py", "catplot_K562_5kb_signal_diff_norm" and "barplot_K562_5kb_signal_diff_norm.py" are used to generate various plots quanitifying signal across elements of interest.

+## Time-lapse microscopy analysis
+Single cells in acquired TIFF images are segmented and tracked MACKtrack (https://github.com/brookstaylorjr/MACKtrack).

+Matlab script "cell_analysis_macktrack_v3.0.m" is then used to filter pre-silenced cells or poorly tracked cell traces.
+This script is dependent on "copychildren.m" in the same directory.

+Matlab script "trace_stitchin_script_v3.0.m" is then used to call cell division event and stitch traces together in order to call silencing events.

 ## Model for Time Evolution of Fluorescence Distributions
 Raw data exists as .csv files named for CR+Spacer/Geometry+Rep/Clone (K562 reps are distinguished by an "R" before the rep number).
 In each .csv file, there are 3 columns for the following fields: [log10(Cit_Fluorescence), log10(mCh_Fluorescence), Day].